anup-moitra/md102-intune-virtual-company-lab/00-project-overview/device-inventory.md

 The purpose of this device inventory is to document all planned and active lab devices used for Microsoft Intune, Microsoft Entra ID, Windows Autopilot, BYOD enrollment, compliance, Conditional Access, application deployment, endpoint security, monitoring, and troubleshooting labs.

-This file will be updated as devices are enrolled, tested, reset, retired, wiped, or reused for future labs.
+This file is updated as devices are enrolled, tested, reset, retired, wiped, or reused for future labs.

 ---

-## Device Ownership Types
+## Device ownership types

 This lab includes both corporate-owned and personally owned/BYOD devices.

-### Corporate-Owned Devices
+### Corporate-owned devices

 Corporate-owned devices are managed more strictly because they represent company assets.